Modern Drummer: What are some of the common mistakes that drummers make when performing Latin music?

 This blending of Cuban folkloric elements with indigenous Cuban and West African rhythms perhaps indicates that the 1950’s term of Afro-Cuban Jazz may be a more appropriate appellation for many forms of Latin Jazz today.

-However, the influx into the United States during the last quartet of the 20th century of large populations from Puerto Rico, parts of the Spanish Caribbean and Mexico, that is to say, immigrants of ethno Hispanic origin, may be responsible for the adoption and current prevalence of the more generic term – Latin Jazz.
+However, the influx into the United States during the last quartet of the 20th century of large populations from Puerto Rico, parts of the Spanish Caribbean and Mexico, that is to say, immigrants of ethnic Hispanic origin, may be responsible for the adoption and current prevalence of the more generic term – Latin Jazz.

 For all intents and purposes, the terms Afro-Cuban and Latin Jazz interchangeably and you can hear one example of its many rhythms in the following video featuring Lucas van Merwijk’s Cubop City Big Band performing Mulata Rumbera.